-Every EU citizen is entitled to free movement within the European Union.
-Under certain circumstances, the same also applies to their family members, regardless of whether or not these are EU citizens.
+Every EU citizen has a right to freedom of movement within the European Union.
+Under certain conditions, the same applies to family members of EU citizens, regardless of whether they are EU citizens themselves.

-Free movement means the right to move freely within the European Union, enter and reside in any other member state, and be able to engage in gainful employment there under the same conditions as local citizens.
+Freedom of movement means the right to move freely within the European Union, to enter and reside in any other member state and to engage in economic activity under the same conditions as nationals.

 Family members are: